 Web of Science

-The Web of Science query pane allows you to perform a Web of Science query and analyse its results; it contains a structured version of the parameters accepted by Web of Science.
+The Web of Science query pane in Publish or Perish allows you to perform a Web of Science query and analyse its results; it contains a structured version of the parameters accepted by Web of Science.
 Publish or Perish uses these parameters to perform a Web of Science query, which is then analyzed and converted to a number of statistics.
 The results are available on-screen and can also be copied to the Windows clipboard (for pasting in other applications) or saved to a text file (for future reference or further analysis).

 Note: Web of Science support is available from Publish or Perish 6.x onwards.